Video Streaming with Instant Live Channel Provisioning

 Modern video is all about instant delivery.
 The rise of video streaming giants like Netflix and Amazon is one salient indication that most viewers prefer instant-access video.
 Nowadays, digital screens are becoming the norm.
 According to a 2017 study, 77 percent of millennials would rather watch the Super Bowl via live stream than on traditional TV.
 In short, access to live video streaming has become mainstream and expected from all kinds of viewers.

 Given these cord-cutting trends, the ability to roll out live streams rapidly and reliably is essential for video producers.
 In this article, we’ll take a look at video streaming with instant live channel provisioning.
-Access to instant live channel provisioning is just one of the benefits of using a top-tier Content Delivery Network (CDN) or a video streaming solutions working with a powerful CDN.
-We’ll also discuss some other benefits to using a powerful live streaming CDN to share your video content worldwide.
+Access to instant live channel provisioning is just one of the benefits of using a top-tier Content Delivery Network (CDN) or a video streaming solution working with a powerful CDN.
+We’ll also discuss some other benefits to using a powerful live-streaming CDN to share your video content worldwide.

 What is instant live channel provisioning?

 To understand live channel provisioning, you first need to understand how live video streaming works.
 Live streaming can appear to be complex and difficult for anyone who hasn’t tried it before.
 After all, there are so many settings and pieces of equipment to deal with — it can be a big puzzle if you aren’t familiar with the technology.
 (Already have a good working grasp on live streaming?
 Feel free to skip down to the following section.)